 After hearing this paid advertisement consistently for the next few days, Jodi fell, hook, line and sinker.
 What she didn’t know was she too will become a news headline for this botched contractor job.

-As the news report continues, she would later meet the salesman, who parroted and re-affirmed all the information in the radio, and she agreed to have them draw up the plans.
+As the news report continues, she would later meet the salesman, who parroted and re-affirmed all the information on the radio.
+And, she agreed to have them draw up the plans.
 Jody was more than sold, she was excited, and more importantly, had saved enough money for the project.

 She was also too naive to have seen some red flag warnings.
 Like when, in a matter of days of shelling out the money, the contractor shows up in their home driving a brand new (ahem!) thirty thousand dollar ($30,000.00) truck.
 Sad to say, all went pretty much downhill from there.

 First came the delay in commencing work, due to supply chain issues (so the contractor claimed).
-The timeline which was earlier drawn up would be reduced to a mere wish list instead of an actual-time monitoring tool.
-Jodi would get used to hearing countless excuses each time she would make follow-ups.
+The timeline was a mere wish list instead of an actual-time monitoring tool.
+Jodi would be hearing countless excuses each time she would make follow-ups.

-Then came questions as to the details of plans and adding to that, the lack of supervision over the workers on the ground.
-The scariest repercussion of which was when Jodi and her husband began complaining of splitting headaches and spells of sleepiness even during the daytime.
+Then came questions as to the details of plans.
+And, adding to that, the lack of supervision over the workers on the ground.
+The scariest repercussion of this was when Jodi and her husband began complaining of splitting headaches.
+And, spells of sleepiness even during the daytime.

-They would later be admitted to an Emergency Room with symptoms identified by the doctor as Carbon Monoxide poisoning.
-As it turned out, it was due to carelessness (and unsupervised, if I may reiterate) on the part of the workers, tearing up the hot water vent thereby leaking the noxious, colorless, odorless fumes back into the house.
+They would later go to an Emergency Room with symptoms identified by the doctor as Carbon Monoxide poisoning.
+As it turned out, it was due to carelessness (and unsupervised, if I may reiterate) on the part of the workers.
+Also, tearing up the hot water vent thereby leaking the noxious, colorless, odorless fumes back into the house.

-Akin to a single piece of domino toppling over, this was just the beginning of numerous, costly, aesthetically compromising, frustrating redesigns and reconfiguration that would further deviate from the original plan.
+Akin to a single piece of domino toppling over, this was just the beginning of numerous, costly, aesthetically compromising, frustrating redesigns and reconfigurations that would further deviate from the original plan.

 Of course, as what the code requires, an alteration to the design would have to go through the process of resubmitting plans, and reinspection from the city safety and compliance engineers, hoping for their soonest approval, of course.

-The downpour came a bit early, catching Jody at a bad time as she and her husband were with some friends having dinner.
+The downpour came a bit early.
+This is catching Jody at a bad time as she and her husband were with some friends having dinner.

-With a little bit of foresight, the contractor should have done the math – open sections of roofing and rains add up to a multitude of problems, and in such an impending situation, should have called for a proactive course of action – draping plastic sheets over openings just to prevent water coming in.
+With a little bit of foresight, the contractor should have done the math.
+Open sections of roofing and rains add up to a multitude of problems.
+And, in such an impending situation, should have called for a proactive course of action.
+Draping plastic sheets over openings just to prevent water from coming in.

 When it rained, it really poured

-Much later a safety engineer called by Jody would break more bad news confirming the threat of a second health scare – Molds.
+Much later a safety engineer called Jody would break more lousy news confirming the threat of a second health scare – Molds.
 The levels detected were toxic, to say the least.
-Of course, the only cause of this was the persistent seepage of rainwater in nooks and crannies all throughout the house.
+Of course, the only cause was the persistent seepage of rainwater in nooks and crannies throughout the house.